Gimtec-io/job-application-tracker-good/notes.md

 Avoid carets in package versions to make sure the versions are what you expect.

+It's always nice to learn to use forms with a library.
+It's nice to learn how to use a UI framework.
+Avoids spending time searching docs on how to do trivial things.

 ## Bonus features to be added later

 Add markdown or WYSIWYW for job description